Skip to main content

 • You have a pending Form I-589, Application for Asylum and for Withholding of Removal.

 You do not need to apply for an EAD if you are a lawful permanent resident.
 Your Green Card (Form I-551, Permanent Resident Card) is evidence of your employment authorization.
-You also do not need to apply for an EAD if you have a nonimmigrant visa that authorizes you to work for a specific employer (for example, you have an H-1B, L-1B, O, or P visa).
+You also do not need to apply for an EAD if you have a nonimmigrant status that authorizes you to work for a specific employer incident to your status (for example, you are an H-1B, L-1B, O, or P nonimmigrant).

 Renew an EAD